bapspatil/Surface/README.md

 An Android chat messaging app using Layer's XDK.

-Two types of messages are supported:
+This app supports two types of messages:

 1. Text messages
 2. Custom Mileage messages